-BEAUTY
+A SONG OF BEAUTY

-T KNOW what Nature is and her largesse.

 I know that her beauty is infinite.

+I know that her beauty is infinite.

 Her freedom perfect and her tenderness everlasting.

-My throat yearns to sing a song of beauty, For my soul keeps in its secret chamber The madness of a wind-swept hilltop.
-Where, from under a shading laurel, We watched the white clouds lure the winds, their
+My throat yearns to sing a song of beauty,

+For my soul keeps in its secret chamber

+The madness of a wind-swept hilltop,

+Where, from under a shading laurel,

+We watched the white clouds lure the winds, their

-.
+lovers. .
 Down into the caverns of the sky, And all was freedom.

-The little birds fluttered in and out the leafy coverts; The hawks slanted to the breeze,

-And the squirrels ran about,

-Sitting erect, suddenly, questioning.

-The flowers blossomed without a governor,

-And the beautiful madrona-trees,

-With limbs smooth as the limbs of nymphs,

-Whispered to the roving winds.

-But you, my brothers and my sisters,

-Cannot watch the depthless blue

-From under a wide-spreading oak.
-There are hills for all and oaks for all.

-And the airy blue covers the world;

-But you may not lie at ease awhile upon a hilltop,

-And examine your souls.

-You sit under a dark roof through which

-Filters neither sun, nor stars.
+The little birds fluttered in and out the leafy coverts; The hawks slanted to the breeze, And the squirrels ran about, Sitting erect, suddenly, questioning.
+The flowers blossomed without a governor, And the beautiful madrona-trees, With limbs smooth as the limbs of nymphs, Whispered to the roving winds.
+But you, my brothers and my sisters, Cannot watch the depthless blue From under a wide-spreading oak.
+There are hills for all and oaks for all, And the airy blue covers the world; But you may not lie at ease awhile upon a hilltop, And examine your souls.
+You sit under a dark roof through which Filters neither sun, nor stars.

+From the hilltop may be seen the skyey threads Which are the rivers.
+I may go down to them and lie by them, Refilling the vessels of my soul;